BenthicSubstrateMapping/PyHum/README.md

 7. e1e2
 script to analyse the first (e1, 'roughness') and second (e2, 'hardness') echo returns from the high-frequency downward looking echosounder, and generate generalised acoustic parameters for the purposes of point classification of submerged substrates/vegetation.
 The processing accounts for the absorption of sound in water, and does a basic k-means cluster of e1 and e2 coefficients into specified number of 'acoustic classes'.
 This code is based on code by Barb Fagetter (blueseas@oceanecology.ca).
 Georeferenced parameters are saved in csv form, and optionally plots and kml files are generated

+8. gui
+A graphical user interface which essentially serves as a 'wrapper' to the above functions, allowing graphical input of processing options and sequential analysis of the data using PyHum modules

 These are all command-line programs which take a number of input (some required, some optional).
 Please see the individual files for a comprehensive list of input options